sobradob/sobradob.github.io/content/homepage/about.md

     attachment:
 ---

-## Self Introduction
+## Introduction

-FinTech analyst & commentator [cited by](/series/media/) CNBC, Fortune, WIRED, NASDAQ.com, the Human Rights Foundation and others.
+FinTech analyst & commentator with an interest in innovative solutions for individuals on the margins of society.
+Cited by [CNBC, Fortune, WIRED, NASDAQ.com]((/series/media/)), the Human Rights Foundation and others.
 As seen on the main stage of Bitcoin 2021 and occasionally Nigerian television.

 Commercially aware, data savvy and tech literate.
-Focused on growth strategy & analytics for FinTech companies.
-Involved in digital marketing since 2015, when I researched psychometric digital advertising and helped unearth the [Cambridge Analytica](/blog/2020/12/11/my-thoughts-on-cambridge-analytica/) scandal.
+Professionally focused on growth strategy & analytics for FinTech companies.
+Digital marketing experience since 2015, when I researched psychometric digital advertising and helped unearth the [Cambridge Analytica](/blog/2020/12/11/my-thoughts-on-cambridge-analytica/) scandal.
 Passionate about using the internet to bring opportunities to those who need them most.

 Have written & spoken about topics ranging from cross-border transfers, the efficacy of the current KYC/AML regime, web3 gaming & the "Metaverse", decentralised finance, futures & automated market makers, the use of cryptocurrencies in authoritarian nations and the difficulties of measuring Bitcoin markets.